-Federal Sexual Abuse of a Minor or Ward
+Federal Sexual Abuse of a Minor

 Anyone who has been arrested or charged with a criminal offense can attest to the fact that it is one of the most stressful and life altering events that a person can experience.
 The severity of the charges and the seriousness of the facts will often determine what a defendant might be facing.
 A person with no priors with a charge of possession of cannabis might be facing extremely minor penalties.
 Someone facing charges for burglary or murder on the other hand might be staring a prison sentence down the barrel.
 However, with the right attorney guiding your case, even the most serious criminal offense can go in the right direction.

 Of the categories of criminal offenses in this country, among the most stigmatized and serious are sex offenses.
 People convicted of sex offenses can face serious prison time, a lifetime of sex offender registration, and difficulty living a normal life.
 Sex offenses can also be brought by either State or Federal authorities, which can also have an effect on how the case is handled and the potential penalties faces.
 Federal charges are often treated much more seriously and are prosecuted with more zealousness than similar State charges.

 Federal charges are typically brought when the facts of a case involve the crossing of state borders.
 A drug trafficking case where the allegations involve transporting drugs over the border between Georgia and Florida would fall under the jurisdiction of the Federal government.
 However, in cases like sexual assault or sexual abuse, it is difficult to imagine a situation where the facts of such a crime could cross state borders.
 Instead, Federal courts assert jurisdiction in cases of this kind when the alleged actions occur in the Federal waters of the United States, on Federal property such as national parks and Federal buildings, and within Federal Prisons.Federal Sexual Abuse of a Minor Elements